ngs-official/fake-token-grab/README.md

 * Discord.py (https://pypi.org/project/discord.py/)

 **Download:**
-Download all the files except for the 'README.md' file, unless you really want to (I'm not going to stop you)
+Download the latest release under the 'Releases' category in the bar on the right

 **How to use:**
 1. Put your token in the first line of the 'config.txt' file and then your preferred prefix in the second